Subscribe

 Transitioning attitude and culture

-It’s taking things that you’re proud of, and realizing those are good for discovering what to make, but not good at scaling something that’s already made.
+It’s realizing that things that you’re proud of were perfect for discovering what to make, but those things are now holding you back from scaling something that’s already made.
 It’s time to be proud of something else.

-This is the hardest part.
+This is the worst part.
 To let go of those old ways, the “things that got us here,” and sometimes, even the people who got us here.
 Sometimes, you yourself don’t fit anymore.

 This is going to be hard.